briannaflynn/cellxgene_handlers/summary/README.md

-# Aggregate data processing and Normalization
+# Aggregate data processing and normalization

 The following tables are samples, full size tables available on the Marcotte pods here: ```./CELxGENE/collections/aggregated_summary_tables/```.
 See cellxgene manuscript and explorer documentation for additional details.